-N-gram similarity is a text similarity measure that compares substrings of length nnn (called ngrams) within two strings.
+N-gram similarity compares substrings of length n (n-grams) within two strings.
+This technique effectively captures similarities even when strings don't match exactly by breaking them into overlapping n-grams.
 This technique is commonly used in fuzzy search, where the goal is to find strings that are similar to a given query string, despite potential errors such as typos or misspellings.
 By breaking down strings into overlapping n-grams, this method can effectively capture similarities even when the strings do not match exactly.
 N-gram similarity is a powerful tool in the realm of text processing and fuzzy search, offering a balanced approach to identifying and quantifying textual similarities despite minor discrepancies.

 The N-gram similarity between two strings a and b can be defined using the sets of n-grams derived from each string.
-Let's denote the set of n-grams for string a as N(a) and for string b as N(b).
+Let's denote the set of n-grams for string a as N (a) and for string b as N (b).
 The similarity measure is often calculated using the Jaccard index or Cosine similarity.